syracuseio/syracuseio/src/pages/groups/women_in_coding.md

 ---
 title: Women in Coding
-group: women_in_coding
-bigimg: [{src: "/img/womenincoding.jpg"}]
 summary: >
   Monthly workshops that give people a chance to work on a project or work through an online curriculum at their own pace.
   Each workshop will have at least one mentor to provide support and answer questions.
-    <br>Although this group is geared towards women, anyone is welcome to attend our classes
+  Although this group is geared towards women, anyone is welcome to attend our classes
+imgAlt: women typing at laptops
 ---

 Women in Coding will be hosting workshop style classes once a month every second Saturday of the month, from 10am-12pm at The Tech Garden!